 Our infection control process includes an electrostatic application of Vital Oxide in workspaces, both broad-based and localized, to minimize the risk of exposure to your employees.
 We also have implemented the following actions:

-- We have begun monitoring our team’s and subcontractors’ overseas travel.
+- We have been monitoring our team’s and subcontractors’ overseas travel.
 Any team member or subcontractor who travels to China or any surrounding country will be required to report such travel and remain out of the office and away from client sites for 14 days after arriving in the United States.

 - We are educating our team members on basic protective measures against the new virus as recommended by the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).
+In addition, team members are in the process of receiving proper PPE equipment relative to the type of service they are performing and will be disposing of any related cleaning supplies in an appropriate manner.

 Below is a recap of the CDC’s publication on preventing the spread of coronavirus, which we also encourage our team members to follow.